 Decreased testosterone and increased caregiving

 Then, three weeks before the baby is actually born, a man will experience a drop in the level of testosterone in his body.
 As you probably know, testosterone is responsible for a man’s “manliness.”
 It’s what makes him get into fights, act competitive, and channel his sex drive.
 When testosterone drops, a man becomes more sensitive and feminine.
 Biologically, a drop in testosterone makes a lot of sense.
 It makes a man care more about his baby and prioritize his family life above everything else.
 It gives the baby a second, gentle caregiver, which will help him or her survive.
-It will also allow your husband to leave his manly pride at the door so he won’t feel weird about buying you a new breast pump or a pack of pads at the store as you care for your little one.
+It will also allow your partner to leave his manly pride at the door so he won’t feel weird about buying you a new breast pump or a pack of pads at the store as you care for your little one.

 How mom's pheromones play a role

 Additionally, your man’s brain will change to make him more receptive to hearing your baby cry.
 He might also produce more prolactin, which leaves scientists baffled considering it’s the breastfeeding hormone.
-The human body is very mysterious, but it’s likely that your partner or husband will go through these hormonal changes as a result of his feeding off of your airborne pheromones during pregnancy.
-Whatever the cause, be glad about it because your husband’s hormonal changes will make your pregnancy easier and your baby safer.
+The human body is very mysterious, but it’s likely that your partner will go through these hormonal changes as a result of his feeding off of your airborne pheromones during pregnancy.
+Whatever the cause, be glad about it because your partner’s hormonal changes will make your pregnancy easier and your baby safer.